Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/alternative_solutions.rst

   * ``sense_is_min`` (bool) : If True, then the pool will keep solutions with the minimal objective values.

-  * ``best_value`` (float) : If specified, then this value is used to filter solutions when the absolute or relative tolerances are specified.
+  * ``best_value`` (float) : As solutions are added to this pool, it tracks the best solution value seen for tolerance comparisons.
+If specified, then this value provides an initial value for the best solution value.

 A pool manager class is used to manage one-or-more solution pools.
 This allows for flexible collection of solutions with different criteria.
 For example, the the best solutions might be stored along with all per-iteration solutions in an optimization solver.
 The solution generation functions in the *alternative-solutions library* return a :py:class:`PyomoPoolManager`.
 By default, this pool manager uses a solution pool that keeps the best solutions.
 However, the user can provide a pool manager that is used to store solutions.

 For example, we can explicitly create a pool manager that keeps the latest solutions.
 Consider the previous example, where all feasible solutions are generated:

 .. doctest::
    :skipif: not glpk_available